sreten73/Python-Miscelana/Readme.md

 - Combines all the PDFs in the current working directory into a single PDF.
 6. Automatically move mouse
 - Move mouse 15 times in 45 seconds automatically.
 Numbers can be modify if needed.
+7. Screenshot
+- script to take screenshot with timeperiod of 5 seconds to set desired screen that we want to take a screenshot

 ...will be continue